GrabAds Platform

 Establishing hierarchy in a data-heavy surface

-The reporting dashboard was a 0-to-1 design problem.
-There was no existing product to work from, just a set of ops workflows that had never been translated into a UI.
+The reporting dashboard was a 0-to-1 design problem: no existing product to work from, just ops workflows that had never been translated into a UI.

-This hierarchy came out of interviews with the ops team early in the project.
-Understanding which metrics they actually made decisions from, versus which they documented for compliance or clients, was what made the prioritisation possible.
+The hierarchy came out of early interviews with the ops team.
+Understanding which metrics they actually made decisions from, versus which they documented for compliance or clients, is what made the prioritisation possible.

 Building for two audiences at once

-Grab's internal ops team and future external advertisers cared about different things.
-The ops team needed granular data for internal reporting and client delivery.
-An advertiser using the platform independently would want a cleaner, more interpretive view of their campaign's performance.
+Grab's internal ops team and future external advertisers cared about different things: granular data for internal reporting and client delivery on one side, a cleaner, more interpretive view of campaign performance on the other.

-Early interviews with enterprise advertisers added a layer of nuance to this.
-Even self-serve advertisers wouldn't rely solely on GrabAds reporting — they were running campaigns across multiple platforms (Meta, Alibaba, Lazada) and doing their own consolidated analytics externally.
-The platform wasn't going to replace that workflow; it needed to fit within it.
-This shaped the decision to build a full export feature (PDF, Excel, CSV), so advertisers could pull GrabAds data into their own reporting stack without friction.
+Interviews with enterprise advertisers added a wrinkle: even self-serve advertisers wouldn't rely solely on GrabAds reporting.
+They were running campaigns across multiple platforms (Meta, Alibaba, Lazada) and consolidating their analytics externally.
+The platform didn't need to replace that workflow; it needed to fit into it.
+That insight produced the Download feature (PDF, Excel, CSV), letting advertisers pull GrabAds data into their own reporting stack without friction.

-Rather than designing for one audience and retrofitting later, we built a flexible report builder that let users select the metrics they wanted to see and configure their view.
-This kept the underlying product the same for both audiences while letting the experience adapt to their needs.
-Reports became a configurable, on-demand output rather than a static PDF assembled by hand.
+Rather than design for one audience and retrofit later, we built a configurable report builder: users select the metrics they want to see and shape their own view.
+One underlying product, adapting to both audiences.
+Reports became an on-demand output rather than a static PDF assembled by hand.

 Filtering at two levels

-Filtering was built in two phases.
-Primary filters let users scope reports by campaign, flight, or creative, covering the baseline need for any reporting surface.
-Advanced filters came next: a conditional logic builder that let ops teams slice high-volume data by metric, rule, and value.
+Filtering shipped in two levels.
+Primary filters scope reports by campaign, flight, or creative, the baseline need for any reporting surface.
+Advanced filters are a conditional logic builder that lets ops teams slice high-volume data by metric, rule, and value.

-The distinction mattered because the two modes served different jobs.
-Primary filters were about navigation and focus.
-Advanced filters were about analysis: finding underperforming segments, comparing spend against delivery, fine-tuning campaigns without leaving the platform.
-Both contributed to the same goal: reducing reliance on manual exports and external tools, and moving the platform closer to genuinely self-serve.
+The two levels do different jobs.
+Primary filters are navigation and focus.
+Advanced filters are analysis: finding underperforming segments, comparing spend against delivery, fine-tuning campaigns without leaving the platform.
+Both push toward the same goal: less reliance on manual exports and external tools, and a platform closer to genuinely self-serve.

 One platform, not two features

-The ads platform was built across two sub-teams, reporting and analytics on one side, campaign management on the other.
+The platform was built by two sub-teams, reporting on one side, campaign management on the other.
 The risk with parallel workstreams is a product that feels disjointed at the joins.

 Validation and iteration

-Design was tested with Grab's ads ops team through prototype sessions.
-The overall response to the reporting UI was positive, but the sessions surfaced a few specific issues worth acting on.
+Designs were tested with Grab's ads ops team through prototype sessions.
+The overall response to the reporting UI was positive; the sessions earned their keep in the specifics.

 Discoverability was the main friction point.
-Features like filters and column editing weren't prominent enough in the initial design.
-Users either missed them or took longer than expected to locate them.
+Filters and column editing weren't prominent enough in the initial design, and users either missed them or took longer than expected to find them.
 Both were made more visible in a subsequent update.
+The summary cards at the top of each report also mattered more than expected, and the right defaults weren't universal: ops teams on food campaigns prioritised different metrics than those on non-food.
+The cards were updated to surface the most relevant metrics by campaign type.

-One other pattern emerged around navigation: users moved naturally through report levels in a consistent sequence, from campaigns down to flights and creatives.
-This confirmed the hierarchy the reporting structure was built around and informed how navigation between report types was refined in later iterations.
+One pattern confirmed the underlying structure: users moved through report levels in a consistent sequence, from campaigns down to flights and creatives.
+That validated the hierarchy the reporting structure was built around and informed how navigation between report types was refined in later iterations.

 Outcome